Parent Carer Peer Support

 - We host the PLACE National Network which aims to develop, promote, and sustain parent carer support and involvement in children and young people’s emotional and mental health.

 - We have delivered the first national training course for PCPS workers in partnership with The Charlie Waller Institute and Cellar Trust.
-The course was developed from the voice of parents and carers and evaluated by Centre for Mental Health.
-It was funded by donors and Health Education England

 - We provide consultancy support and monthly drop-in sessions to help people set up new PCPS projects across the UK